fontello/fontelico.font/README.md

   - icon should be 1000x[width].
 If you don't have reasons to change centering - just crop icon from left & right
   - black and white, no colors, no fills (filling is defined by contour direction)
   - visually center icon around MIDDLE line (if you don't have reasons for another align)
   - check icons at small size (14px or 20px, for example)! probably, you will need to increase line/spaces width, to make icon more sharp.
+    If you use Inkscape you can use View -> Icon Preview from the menu to get a preview for diffrent sizes.
 3. run `make dump`, it will automatically reoptimize images
 4. check result in `./src/svg` folder.
 It should contain only one `path` in it.
 If you are satisfied, copy your image back to `./svg_orig`